 Each day, firefighters spend hours training and preparing for fire and rescue calls.
 There are National and State certifications requiring hundreds of hours of training to be completed each year.
 Fire suppression theory and technology changes constantly.
-As new equipment and new methods are developed and brought into use on the line, Department personnel must constantly learn and practice the new technologies and changes to policies and procedures.
-The Training Division is responsible for planning the curriculum and exercises that ensure requirements are met and Department members are prepared to respond to whatever type of call comes in.
-Live fire and extrication exercises, training with props simulating real life scenarios, and classroom lectures on new techniques and policies are some examples of the training firefighters do during their days at the station.
+As new equipment and new methods are developed and brought into use on the line, Department personmust constantly learn practice the new technoland changes to policies procedures.
+The Training Division is responsible for planthe curriculum and exercises that ensure requirements are and Department members are prepared to respond to whattype of call comes in.
+Live fire and extrication exercises, ing with props simulating real life scenarios, and classroom on new techniques and policies are some examples of the ing firefighters do during their days at the station.